kartikn27/missing_contacts/README.md

 ```

 ## Application Workflow
-1. The application is invoked through command line argument, which accepts three required sectors.
+1. The application is invoked through command line argument, which accepts ***one or more*** required sector names.

-2. These sectors are searched in **/ingestion_files/2-6 digit_2017_Codes.xlsx** and their corresponding sector ids is obtained.
+2. These sectors are searched in **/ingestion_files/2-6 digit_2017_Codes.xlsx** and their corresponding sector codes/ids are obtained.

 3. These parent sector ids are two digit numbers.
 So to obtain the industry which belongs to these sectors, all the sectors which start with the obtained two digit sector ids are considered are the industry names of the contact.

 4. From the filtered contacts, first_name, last_name, email, industry_name, company_name form the part of the attributes object.

-5. To find the supervisor relationship, the supervisor email is searched using the ***/contacts/search?email=*** GET request and for the obtained request, the contact id is added to he relationships object.
+5. To find the supervisor relationship, the supervisor email is searched using the ***/contacts/search?email=*** GET request and for the obtained request, the contact id is added to the relationships object.

 6. The POST new contact payload consists of attributes and relationships objects from steps 4 and 5.
 The contacts are POST to api ***/contacts***